KenEucker/quasar/README.md

 # Framework
 QUASAR framework - a gulp based framework that imports html web files which injects template data into a compiled output of an html snippet _(or quasars)_.

-# Install it
-1. install nodejs
-2. run `npm install` to install dependencies

-# Use it
+# Run as an application
-run `bin/cli` to use the cli of quasar run `bin/watch` to automate jobs using json files in the /json folder run `bin/web` to run an api and web server with form @ http://localhost:3720 run `bin/app` to run the entire application in an electron app complete with api and webserver
+run `bin/app` to run the entire application in an electron app complete with api and webserver.
+You do not need to follow any additional steps if all you want to do is use quasar as an application.

-# Run as a process
-* optionally run `bin/watch` to autoload json files to build quasars
-* optionally run `bin/app --autoBuildWebForm=true` to run quasar as a process with a web api and form

-## Templating with the files in the /assets folder
-Files located in the /assets folder are used in build tasks for quasar ouput.
-The default target of a quasar is `${qType}.hml`, so if the quasar is of type 'page' then the default target would be `page.html`.
-Similarly, css and js assets are defaulted to `${qType}.css` and `${qType}.js` respectively.
-These default values can be overriden at runtime.

 # Development
 Usefule commands: